vzat/comparing_images/docs/emmet/rotating_the_image.md

 ### Finding the Angle

-Next, using the Atan function from the Math library, we can get the angle of each line compared to a common origin.
+Next, using the Atan function from the Math library[3], we can get the angle of each line compared to a common origin.
 Finally, we take the angle of Line 1 away from Line 2 to get the angle of rotation that we need.
 Before returning it, we convert it from radians to degrees.

 ```python
 line1Angle = math.atan(m1)